balintneray/balintneray.github.io/projects/index.md

 ---
 layout: page
 title: My Projects
-excerpt: "About the project that I am involved or intersted in"
+excerpt: "About the project that I am involved or interested in"
 tags: [projects, resources]
 comments: true
 modified: 2014-10-21